 My heart rate was also very stable.
 Below 160 in the first half of the marathon.
-Then it started to pick up, from 21k to 32k my heart rate was around 165.
-Finally, on the last 10 kilometers, my heart rate went above 170 beats per minute.
+Then it started to pick up.
+From 21k to 32k, my heart rate was around 165.
+Finally, in the last 10 kilometers, my heart rate went above 170 beats per minute.

 Always finish strong!

 In a marathon, everybody can start strong, but I try to pick up the pace at the end.
-After completing the 166th lap I raised my pace as high as I could.
-I could have run that lap even a bit faster, but I had to avoid hitting other runners.
+After completing the 166th lap, I raised my pace as high as I could.
+I could have run that lap even faster, but I had to avoid hitting other runners.
 I was the fastest runner on that lap (the winners had already finished).

 I ran the last 252-meter lap in 52 seconds, and that means 3m27s kilometer pace (5:33 minutes per mile).
-I was a bit surprised that the last lap didn’t take all out of me and I could have run another one.
+I was surprised that the last lap didn’t take all out of me, and I could have run another one.

 Preparation for the indoor marathon

 For 6 weeks before the indoor marathon, I had my special training routine.
-It’s not that special, I simply run very slowly, keeping the heart rate below 140 beats per minute.
+I simply run very slowly, keeping the heart rate below 140 beats per minute.

-Then every week I add a little bit of speed.
+Then every week, I add a bit of speed.
 Usually, 0.1kmph.
 So that the heart rate wouldn’t go above 140.
-The indoor marathon was kind of a test if the idea works or not.
+The indoor marathon was kind of test if the idea works or not.
 It seems that it does work.
 I’ll keep doing that.

 The night before the event, I ate a bit more carbs than usual.
 I ate a pizza and some fruit but didn’t really LOAD carbs.

 I slept for seven and a half hours.
-In the morning of the event, I didn’t eat anything.
-I drank one large cup of coffee with butter to kickstart my metabolism so that I wouldn’t need to use the restroom during the race.
+On the morning of the event, I didn’t eat anything.
+I drank one large cup of coffee with butter to kick-start my metabolism so I wouldn’t need to use the restroom during the race.